 - Primary guests can contractually limit the amount of excess that they are legally obligated to pay in the event that there is Physical Damage to the reserved car.
 Primary guests may choose from three (3) options.

-- “Basic” plan: Under the Basic plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £750.
+- “Standard” plan: Under the Standard plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £750.
 When damage is reported, the primary guest will be charged the full £750.
 If the costs of the damage, plus all Related Costs, minus insurance collected, are less than £750, the difference will be refunded.

 - “Minimum” plan: Under this plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £1500.
 When damage is reported, the primary guest will be charged the full £1500.
 If the costs of the damage, plus all Related Costs, minus insurance collected, are less than £1500, the difference will be refunded.